You want smart political talk without the meltdowns?

 But let me tell you, those of us who engage in the campaign politics, we looked at the disapproval of Biden and said every vote we can get exists there.

-And it wasn't just wins in Virginia where Biden had a 56 disapproval.
+And there wasn't just wins in Virginia where Biden had a 56 disapproval.

-In in two blue New York, the New York State Conservative Party had a huge win across the state where Jerry their chairman, Jerry Cassar and Alan Watts on their executive committee, they went after Proposition One, which would count illegals uh in redistricting, prop three, which would be same-day registration in a state where there's no voter ID.
+In Tu Blue, New York, the New York State Conservative Party had a huge win across the state where their chairman, Jerry Kassar and Alan Rutz on their executive committee, they went after Proposition 1, which would count illegals in redistricting, prop 3, which would be same-day registration in a state where there's no voter ID.

-And and the fourth thing they went after was no ex absentee ex no excuse absentees that would have ballot harvesting.
+And the fourth thing they went after was no excuse absentees that would have ballot harvesting.

 So you're seeing the path to Republican wins for 2022 exists in Biden's disapproval rating.

-Matt, I don't think you polled New Jersey uh in terms of you saw this late break towards the Republican in that race against uh Governor Murphy who nearly lost.
+Matt, I don't think you polled New Jersey in terms of you saw this late break towards the Republican in that race against Governor Murphy, who nearly lost.

-So uh I noticed that on real clear politics, both Robert and and Matt put together an analysis of the Republican Party and what it means post-Virginia, post-New Jersey.
+So I noticed that on Real Clear Politics, both Robert and Matt put together an analysis of the Republican Party and what it means post-Virginia, post-New Jersey.

 Matt, I'll throw it to you first.

-You you you run on the issues and and don't involve Trump because after all, he's just uh he's a necessary evil when you need him.
+You run on the issues and don't involve Trump because, after all, he's just a necessary evil when you need him.

 That is idiotic.